lologarithm/netgen/README.md

 }
 ```

-Once all producers of the struct are converted to the 'versioned' code you can then start to make changes (removing fields etc)
+Once all producers of the struct are converted to the 'versioned' code you can then start to make changes (adding/removing fields).

-IN PROGRESS: Serializers currently send all fields instead of only the negociated fields.
-FINISH THIS BEFORE MERGING THIS CODE.
+If there are versioned fields on objects those fields are included in a "Settings" object when the code is compiled.
+When using the 'ManageClient' generated code the connection will first share the versioning information so that messages can be sent with the agreed on fields.

 ## Benchmarks ##
 These are old benchmarks of the 'unversioned' de/serializers